-The total length of air supply pipe cannot exceed the distances listed in Tables L and N. Each elbow used is equal to 10 ft of straight pipe.
-This will allow installation in any arrangement that does not exceed the lengths shown in Tables L and N.
+The total length of air supply pipe cannot exceed the distances listed in Table M. Each elbow used is equal to 10 ft of straight pipe.
+This will allow installation in any arrangement that does not exceed the lengths shown in Table M. The vent cap is not considered in the overall length of the venting system.